 Offsite construction has grown in favour of the construction industry because of its lower energy consumption and use of less heavy machinery.
 Even the transportation of the completed building requires fewer vehicles and produces less waste because material needs are much more precise, resulting in less time, labour, and cost.

-BREEAM is a relatively new building standard that assesses the long-term sustainability of new residential and non-residential structures.
+BREEAM is a relatively new building standard that assesses the long-term sustainability of new residential and non-residential structures, including many construction elements such as wood effect aluminium cladding, LED lighting, poured insulation and ready mix concrete that is delivered straight to site.

 By demonstrating sustainable performance during planning, design, construction, operation, or refurbishment, BREEAM can assist clients in risk management and risk mitigation.
 It can also aid in the reduction of operating costs, the maximisation of returns on investment through market value, and the attraction and retention of tenants by providing desirable places to live and work in.